dougeby/IntuneDocs/intune/device-profile-android-teamviewer.md

 # Provide remote assistance for Intune managed Android devices

-Intune can use the [TeamViewer](https://www.teamviewer.com) software, purchased separately, to enable you to give remote assistance to your users who are running Android devices.
+Intune can use the [TeamViewer](https://www.teamviewer.com) software, purchased separately, to enable you to give remote assistance to users of Android devices.
 Use the information in this topic to get started.

 ## Before you start